filago/filago.github.io/_posts/2023-02-25-Excel-query-FX-rates.md

 ![Excel file screenshot](/assets/images/USD-GBP FX rate query, rev 4.png)

-This took way more time to create than it could possibly ever save me.
-The real value to me is what I learned along the way.
+This took much more time to create than it could ever save me.
+Fortunately, the point was to test & work on some Excel skills, not to save time.

 A few key features of this workbook:
 - pulls historical foreign exchange rates from a Federal Reserve Board website, into an Excel table.